Hakim Saci

-Hakim Saci (born 3 May 1977 in Saint-Denis, France) is a former professional footballer who played as a striker.
+Hakim Saci (born 3 May 1977) is a former professional footballer who played as a striker.
 He played for En Avant de Guingamp and FC Metz in Ligue 1.
 He began his professional career at Red Star 93, a club in France.
 He also played for Grenoble, AS Cannes, Umm Salal, US Boulogne and UJA Alfortville.
 Born in France, he represented Algeria at international level.